cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 **Treasure**
 - Inside the locked chest are 140 ep, 70 pp, two [[Elixir of health]] [elixirs of health](http://longo.com.br/5e/items.html#elixir%20of%20health_dmg), three [[reference/items/Potion of Healing|Potion of Healing]], and a gray [[Bag of Tricks]]
-	- The coins are embossed with the profiled likeness of Strahd von Zarovich.
+	- The coins are embossed with the profiled likeness of Strahd von Zarovich

 #### Secret Stairs and Hall (N2i)
+>A wooden staircase to the north descends fifteen feet to a landing.
+A window dimly illuminates a short, wood-paneled hallway that runs west to east.

+- Guests aren't told about the inn's secret hallway
+	- [[Rictavio]] knows of its existence because he has heard the Martikov boys opening and closing the secret door closest to his room ([area N2n](http://longo.com.br/5e/adventure.html#cos,5,n2n.%20private%20guest%20room)).

+At each end of this area is a secret door, each of which is easy to spot from inside the hallway (no ability check required).
+The northern secret door, at the bottom of the staircase, can be pulled open to reveal the kitchen ([area N2e](http://longo.com.br/5e/adventure.html#cos,5,n2e.%20kitchen)) beyond.
+The eastern secret door can be pulled open to reveal a balcony ([area N2j](http://longo.com.br/5e/adventure.html#cos,5,n2j.%20great%20balcony)) that overlooks the taproom.

 #### Great Balcony (N2j)
 #### Guest Balcony (N2k)
 #### Guest Rooms (N2l)